suntoe/Peek/README.md

 __Double-tap__ anywhere on the screen to present contextual information about the currently selected view.
 For example, a label will show information such as `font` and `textColor`, whereas an image might show information about its `size` or `contentMode`.

-__Swipe-down__ with __2 fingers__ in Peek to display more Peek options.
-Here you will see all the contexts you have included in your version of Peek and you can switch between them to focus on a specific task.
+__Swipe-down__ with __2 fingers__ to switch context, allowing you to focus on a specific task.
 By default Peek comes with the following contexts:

 1. Show Layout Information
 2. Filter by Font